retgits/gh/README.md

-  git         a git helper command to create a GitHub and/or Gogs repository and optionally a Jenkins job as well. help        Help about any command lambda      a command to create a new AWS Lambda function based on my personal templates in the current folder.
+  git         a git helper command to create a GitHub and/or Gogs repository and optionally a Jenkins job as well. help        Help about any command lambda      a command to create a new AWS Lambda function based on my personal templates in the current folder. travis      a command to update the AWS credentials on Travis-CI jobs.

 Flags:
   -h, --help      help for gh